RUSSIA: Eight readers of Islamic theologian arrested

 In another "Nurdzhular" criminal case opened under Article 282.2 by Volga Federal District's Interior Ministry, local police and FSB officers detained seven people on the territory of Perm Region, the Ministry reported on 21 May.
 The operation also seized 4,860 "extremist" books and brochures, as well as digital material, computer equipment and telephones.

 As part of the same investigation, local police and FSB simultaneously detained an unspecified number of people in Anapa (Krasnodar Region), Rostov-on-Don and St Petersburg, according to the Ministry and similar Russian media reports.
-Here, the law enforcement agents confiscated 1,200 "extremist" books, digital material, computer equipment and "printed publications and typed texts with religious content in Arabic".
+Here, officials confiscated 1,200 "extremist" books, digital material, computer equipment and "printed publications and typed texts with religious content in Arabic".
 Two of those detained were released under a travel ban [podpiska o nevyezde].

 A spokesperson for Volga Federal District's Interior Ministry told Forum 18 on 17 June that all seven suspects in Perm Region were still in detention - "Their question is still being decided" – and that they had not yet been formally charged.
 He further confirmed that the relevant case was opened under both Part 1 (organisation of) and Part 2 (participation in) a banned "extremist" organisation (Criminal Code, Article 282.2).
 The spokesperson was unable to provide further details.

 The seven Perm Region detainees are one Turkish, three Azerbaijani and three Russian citizens, Kommersant newspaper reported on 21 May.
-The law enforcement agencies refused to disclose their names, according to the Kommersant report, noting only that the Turkish citizen ran timber businesses and the Azerbaijanis sold fur coats at market while also distributing "extremist" literature.
+The officials refused to disclose their names, according to the Kommersant report, noting only that the Turkish citizen ran timber businesses and the Azerbaijanis sold fur coats at market while also distributing "extremist" literature.

-Russian media footage showed law enforcement agents visiting a fur coat shop in Perm, though gave no date for the raid.
+Russian media footage showed officials visiting a fur coat shop in Perm, though gave no date for the raid.
 At a mobile telephone number for the shop, which Forum 18 has identified, a man told Forum 18 on 20 June that the number earlier belonged to an Azeri named "Elnur" who was currently in detention.
 He was unable to provide further details.

 Nursi readers in various parts of Russia were also unable to provide details on this case when contacted by Forum 18.
 The original Interior Ministry report is too general to pinpoint detentions in the major cities of Rostov-on-Don and St Petersburg, where the timing and quantity of literature seized appear distinct from the Bekirov case.